 When Does Complaining Go Bad?

 The Merriam-Webster online dictionary describes the word “complaint” as “an expression of grief, pain, or dissatisfaction.”
-Another definition describes it as “a statement in which you express your dissatisfaction with a situation.”
-There is nothing inherently wrong with saying you are dissatisfied.
+There’s nothing inherently wrong with saying you are dissatisfied.
 In fact, this can be an important piece of feedback.

-The troubles begin when the complaint is not attached to ownership and when it is used as a weapon.
+The troubles begin when the complaint is not attached to ownership and it’s used as a weapon.

-Following are examples of complaints I’ve heard from team members in the last two weeks.
+Here are complaints I’ve heard from team members.

 - “She didn’t tell me I was supposed to do that.”

-- “He always makes deals with patients and then doesn’t tell us about them.”
+- “He makes deals with patients and then doesn’t tell us about them.”

 - “She only cares about her schedule.”